Master Keyword List

 More Traffic is a task that works on keywords that have no pages written about them.
 They also have a Real Supply greater than 5, and a profitability greater than 10,000.
 In other words, these are high value keywords (low supply and high demand) that you haven't written about yet.
 They're sorted by Real Supply, lowest at the top.

 The best plan is to publish a new page for each of these keywords.
 Since the supply is low, you have a good chance of ranking high in search results, which will bring traffic to your site.
-If these keywords don't fit into your blueprint, then add them to relevant existing pages, so that you have a chance at collecting some traffic for them.
+If these keywords don't fit into your blueprint, then add them to relevant existing pages, so that you have a chance at collecting more traffic for them.

 Quality Traffic Task

 Quality Traffic uses the same filters as More Traffic.
 However, it sorts by highest Value Demand.
-This gives you keywords that you have not yet written about yet have high traffic numbers to other pages of your site.
+This gives you keywords that you have not yet written about and have high traffic numbers to other pages of your site.

 After publishing or consolidating pages for More Traffic, publish some for these keywords, since they have high demand numbers.